Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 But, first, we need some ready-made sample data for our Report

-1. Click on External Data Menu.
+1. Click on the External Data Menu.

 2. Click on the Access Tool button to display the Import control dialog box, to specify the Source and destination of data.

 3. Click on the Browse...
-Button to locate the Northwind sample database, Select the file and click Open.
+Button to locate the Northwind sample database, select the file, and click Open.

 The selected file pathname is inserted into the File Name control in the dialog box.